Photo courtesy of Zero Gravity Corporation

 Zero Gravity Corp., a Virginia-based private space entertainment and tourism organization, averages about three zero-gravity tourism flights a month across the country aboard its specially modified Boeing 727, G-Force One.

 Each tourism flight consists of 12 to 15 parabolic maneuvers (or "loop-de-loops") between the altitudes of 24,000 and 34,000 feet.
 The result: 25 to 30 seconds of weightlessness on each downward swing, followed by a gentle pullup that increases gravitational force to 1.8, or nearly twice the normal level.

 What does weightlessness feel like?

-"You cannot describe it until you've experienced it," says Terese Brewster, president and COO of Zero Gravity Corp.
-"It's not like swimming in a pool or skydiving.
+"You cannot describe it until you've experienced it," says Terese Brewster, president and chief operating officer of Zero Gravity Corp.
+"It's not like swimming in a pool or sky diving.
 When you come over the top, you just kind of lift off the ground and become weightless.
 It's much more gentle than people realize."